-Narasimha, the man-lion that killed a demon king who had condemned his own son to death for his devotion to religion.

-Vamana, the dwarf who appeared before the Demon Bali and conquered him by crossing the whole universe in three strides as the giant Trivikrama.
-As a dwarf he is almost always represented with an umbrella and should carry the Vedas in his right hand, often with a spouted vessel in his left.
-Parasurama, who destroyed the Kshatriya or warrior caste by means of his axe, with which he is always represented.
+- i) Matsya, the fish that recovered the Vedas from the ocean where they had been hidden by a demon. - ii) Kurma. the tortoise that supported the mountain used for churning the ocean of milk. - iii) Varaha, the boar that rescued the earth from the ocean in which it had been submerged by a demon - iv) Narasimha, the man-lion that killed a demon king who had condemned his own son to death for his devotion to religion. - v) Vamana. the dwarf who appeared before the Demon Bali and conquered him by crossing the whole universe in three strides as the giant Trivikrama.
+As a dwarf he a almost always represented with an umbrella and should carry the Vedas in his right hand, often with spouted vessel in his left. - vi) Parasurama, who destroyed the Kshatriya or warrior caste by means of his axe, with which he is always represented.

-Rama, who killed Ravana, the demon king of Ceylon.
+- vii) Rama, who killed Ravana, the demon king of Ceylon.
 He is represented in the posture of a man holding an arrow in his right hand and a bow (the bottom of which rests on the ground) in his left, but the weapons are usually missing.
-He is generally accopanied by his brother Lakshmana in the same posture and by his consort Sita, an incarnation of Lakshmi.

-Krishna, who destroyed a number of demons.
-He is worwhipped in a number of forms, the chief of which are--

-Santanagopala, a baby putting his toe in his mouth.

-Yasodakrishna, carried by his mother Yasoda.

-Balakrishna, and Navanttakrishna. crawling or dancing, the latter with a ball of butter, the former without it.

-Kaliyakrishna, subduing the serpent king Kaliya at the age of five.

-Venugopala, a youth playing the flute.

-Krishna, a man with the left elbow projecting to rest on his consort Rukmini's shoulder.
+He is generally accompanied by his brother Lakshmana in the same posture and by his consort Sita, an incarnation of Lakshmi. - viii) Krishna. who destroyed a number of demons.
+He is worshipped in a number of forms, the chief of which are - Santanagopala, a baby putting his toe in his mouth. - · Yasodakrishna, carried by his mother Yasoda. - Balakrıshna, and Navanitakrıshna, crawlıng or dancıng, the latter with a ball of butter, the former without it. - Kaliyakrishna, subduing the serpent king Kaliya at the age of five. - Venugopala, a youth playing the flute. - Krishna, a man with the left elbow projecting to rest on his consort Rukmini's shoulder.
 She is an incarnation of Lakshmi.
-He may also be accompanied by a second consort Satyabhama, an incarnation of Bhu Devi.

-Parthasarathi, as the teacher of Arjuna. the great archer among the five Pandava kings of Mahabharata.

-Buddha, (Sometimes replaced by Jagannatha, Vishnu as Lord of the World)
+He may also be accompanied by a second consort Satyabhama, an incarnation of Bhu Devi. - Parthasarathi, as the teacher of Arjuna, the great archer among the five Pandava kings of Mahabharata - Buddha.
+(Sometimes replaced by Jagannatha, Vishu as Lord of the world)

-Kalki, who is to overcome evil at the close of the present age and ushers in an age of virtue and prospertity.
-Usually with horse's head.
+x) Kalki, who is to overcome evil at the close of the present age and ushers in an age of virtue and prospertity Usually with horse's head

-Balarama. the elder brother of Krishna is sometimes inserted between Rama and Krishna, Buddha (or Jagannatha) then being omitted.
+Balarama, the elder brother of Krishna is sometimes inserted between Rama and Krisha, Buddha (or Jagannatha) then being omitted.

-Vishnu also assumued forms known as minor avatars including--
+Vishnu also assumed forms known as minor avatars including -

-Dattatreya, with three heads and attended by four dogs.
-Hayagriva, with a horse's head and Vishnu's discus and conch.
-Vishnu's attendats are--
+- Dattatreya, with three heads and attended by four dogs - Hayagriva, with a horse's head and Vishnu's discuss and conch.

+Vishnu's attendants are-
-Ananta, a serpent with one or five hoods, serving as his couch.

-Garuda. half-kite, half-man serving as his Vahana or "vehicle".

-Vishucaksena, his chamberlain, seated with discus and conch in upper hands, lower right in warning position or holding a cane, lower left resting on knee holding a mace.

-Jaya and Vijaya, the door-keepers of his heaven.

-Hanuman, the monkey devotee and helper of Rama.
+- Ananta, a serpent with one or five hoods, serving as his couch - Garuda, half-kite, half-man serving as his Vahana or "vehicle" - Vishwaksena, his chamberlain, seated with discus and conch in upper hands, lower right in warning position or holding a cane, lower left resting on knee holding a mace. - Jaya and Vijaya, the door-keepers of his heaven. - Hanuman, the monkey devotee and helper of Rama.

-There are twelve deified Vaishnavite saints or Alvars and a long line of Acharyas, or Vaishnavite teachers.
-Most of them are as a rule, shown seated with their hands in the attitude of prayer. sometimes by no means always with individually distinctive emblems.
-Such figures carrying a cloth for straining water borne like a flag on a triple staff usually represent Ramanuja, the Vaishnavite revivalist of the eleventh century A. D. Nammalvar and Vedanta Desika each hold a palm-leaf manuscript.
+There are twelve deffied Vaishnavite saints or Alvars and a long line of Acharyas, or Vaishnavite teachers.
+Most of them are as a rule, shown seated with their hands in the attitude of prayer, sometimes but by no means always with individually distinctive emblems.
+Such figures carrying a cloth for straining water, borne like a flag on a triple staff usually represent Ramanuja, the Vaishnavite revivalist of the eleventh century A.D.
+Nammalvar and Vedanta Desika each hold a palm-leaf manuscript